The Death Row of Posed Portrait: Amateur Photography 1880-1920

 A Small and Beautiful Atelier

 Sitting on the borderline between alternative and classical photography, TinyGallery is a 160sqm open lab and atelier where you can take your time to learn to write with natural paper, minerals and light.
-It is open for professionals, artists and students, along with anonymous and amateur photographers to re-connect to the reality of elemental photographic language.
+It is open for everybody, artists young people and students, along with anonymous and amateur photographers to re-connect to the reality of elemental photographic language.
 Our aim is to merge modern self-expression with the timeless nature of traditional photography.

 It is located in one of the most popular districts in Brussels, Ixelles-Flagey.

 Pictures are curated by Olivier Guyaux, Eric Masquelier

 with the support of Anabelle Schattens & Laure Winants